SyedTahaAlam/TodoApp/README.md

-Design:
 Todo Application
 Running this application require Android Studio Dolphin | 2021.3.1 Patch 1

 Design:
 Design of the application is straightforward it has a list that displays the todos in three